irfanhakim-as/homelab-wiki/topics/helm.md

 This details how to install a Helm chart or upgrade an existing Helm release:

-1. If you are installing a Helm chart for the first time, get the [Helm chart values](#helm-chart-values) (latest or of a specific version) as a `values.yaml` file.

-    **Alternatively**, if you are upgrading an existing Helm release, get its [Helm release values](#helm-release-values) as a `values.yaml` file.

-2. Update the `values.yaml` file as required:

-    ```sh
-    nano values.yaml
-    ```

-    Make any necessary changes with the appropriate values of your deployment and save the file.
+1. [Prepare the values file](#update-helm-values) (i.e. `values.yaml`) for the Helm chart or release you wish to install or upgrade.

-3. Use the following command to install or upgrade a Helm chart:
+2. Use the following command to install or upgrade a Helm chart:

     ```sh
     helm upgrade --install --wait --kube-context <cluster> --namespace <namespace> <release> <chart-repo>/<chart> --values values.yaml